 Often acronymized as NEAT, this invaluable health tool is far simpler than its name suggests.
 In layman’s terms, it refers to calories burned during everyday activities rather than formal exercise (also known as exercise activity thermogenesis or EAT).
 For example, the energy you expend during a walk to work, cleaning the house or even fidgeting while you sit down all fall under the NEAT umbrella.
 If you invest in one of the best fitness trackers (opens in new tab), you’ll be surprised to find how quickly all this activity adds up!

-And, while many people pursuing health goals place greater emphasis on their time spent in the gym, laced into their trainers or racking up the miles on the best treadmills (opens in new tab), the contribution of NEAT to a balanced lifestyle should not be undervalued.
+And, while many people pursuing health goals place greater emphasis on their time spent lifting the best adjustable dumbbells (opens in new tab), laced into their trainers or racking up the miles on the best treadmills (opens in new tab), the contribution of NEAT to a balanced lifestyle should not be undervalued.

 A study published in the Journal of Internal Medicine (opens in new tab) in 2007 highlighted the important role it can play in achieving a healthy body composition.
 “Data supports the central hypothesis that NEAT is pivotal in the regulation of human energy expenditure and body weight regulation, and that NEAT is important for understanding the cause and effective treatment for obesity,” states James Levine, the Director of the Rare Disease Institute at Fondation Ipsen and author of the study.